bharath12b5/mvn-linux/Building-Apache-Cassandra-2.2.3.md

-### Building Apache Cassandra 2.2.3
+### Building Apache Cassandra

 Apache Cassandra is a scalable and fault-tolerant distributed NoSQL database with support for column indexes and denormalized collections.
 The stable release of Cassandra 2.2.3 has been built and tested on Linux on z Systems.
+The following instructions can be used for RHEL 7, SLES 12 and Ubuntu 16.04.

 _**General Notes:**_
 i) _When following the steps below please use a standard permission user unless otherwise specified._